 Some people claim they only need four to five hours of sleep a night.
 After that, these super-humans say, they wake up nice and refreshed, ready for the challenges of a new day!
 From a health standpoint, that's bogus.
-Our bodies actually need a lot more rest to regenerate.

 On average, humans are asleep for about a third of their life.
 Sounds like a waste of time?
 On the contrary!
 You might not realize it, but your body is actually hard at work while you're off in dreamland.